frederic-perez/Cardiac-electrophysiology/glossary.md

 __ectopy__ _n_ The origination of cardiac electrical impulses in myocardium outside of the sinoatrial node. _Syn_ ectopia _Mechanical ectopies._
 __effusion__ _n_ __1__ The escape of fluid from the blood vessels or lymphatics into the tissues or a cavity. __2__ A collection of the fluid effused.
 __electrocardiogram__ _n_ The graphic record produced by an electrocardiograph. _Syn_ cardiogram
-__electrocardiograph__ _n_ A galvanometric device that detects variations in the electric potential that triggers the heartbeat, used to evaluate the heart's health. _Syn_ cardiograph
+__electrocardiograph__ _n_ A galvanometric device that detects variations in the electric potential that triggers the heartbeat, used to evaluate the heart’s health. _Syn_ cardiograph
 __electrophysiology__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Electrophysiology) The branch of medical science concerned with the electrical activity associated with bodily processes.
 __electroporation__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Electroporation)
 __embolism__ _n_ An obstruction in a blood vessel due to a blood clot or other foreign matter that gets stuck while traveling through the bloodstream.
 Cerebral embolism occurs when a blood clot from elsewhere in the circulatory system breaks free.
 If it becomes lodged in an artery supplying the brain, either in the brain or in the neck, it can cause a stroke.
 The most common cause of cerebral embolism is atrial fibrillation.
 In atrial fibrillation, the upper chambers (atria) of the heart beat weakly and rapidly, instead of slowly and steadily.
 Blood within the atria is not completely emptied.
 This stagnant blood may form clots within the atria, which can then break off and enter the circulation.
 Atrial fibrillation is a factor in about 15% of all strokes.
 The risk of a stroke from atrial fibrillation can be dramatically reduced with daily use of anticoagulant medication.